Do you get a sore back, knotted up shoulders, or are in pain? A remedial massage maybe the answer.

 Remedial massage is a deep tissue style massage, that is therapeutic in nature.
 It is designed to heal specific health issues, muscle problems and injuries.

 Remedial massage therapists believe that everything in your body is connected and related.
 If one part is injured it will in turn affect the rest of your body

 If you have an injured knee, you may then favour the other leg which will throw out the muscles in the hip and lead to your back aching.

 The tightening of these muscles may then cause an imbalance affecting your neck muscles which may then give you a headache.

 So if you go to see a remedial therapist and you complain of persistent headaches, the main cause of this might be a knee injury.

-Our remedial therapists will not only diagnose what is causing the problem but will treat it with various massage techniques.
+Our remedial therapists will not only diagnose what is causing the problem but will treat it with various remedial techniques.

 Remedial Massage Techniques

-Our remedial massage therapist will then use a variety of techniques to soften, stretch and manipulate your muscles so that they will start to work as it should again.
+Our remedial massage therapists use a variety of techniques to soften, stretch and manipulate your muscles so that they will start to work as they should again.
 These techniques include trigger point therapy.
-Click here for more information on how to get the most from trigger point therapy

 Trigger points are often a large source of pain, and releasing them can cause relief from tension and hurt.
 Sometimes trigger points cause referred pain.